Removal of Institutional Charges and Removal of Financial Aid Policies

 For information regarding potential Enrollment Deposit adjustments, please see the Enrollment Deposit page for your program.

-Note: No transcripts will be released until the student's account is paid in full.
+Note: No transcripts will be released until two weeks after the student's account is paid in full.
 This includes current charges, balances that are the result of financial aid funds returned, and fines that may be assessed after the student leaves.

 Removal of Institutional Aid

-If a student withdraws and is granted a removal of tuition, George Fox University allows the student to retain a percentage of the disbursed institutional financial aid equal to the percentage that they have been charged, but not to exceed standard charges minus $100.
-Standard charges are considered to be tuition and fees.
-The order that institutional financial aid is removed is at the discretion of Student Financial Services.
+If a student withdraws and, or is granted a removal of tuition, George Fox University generally allows the student to retain a percentage of the disbursed institutional financial aid equal to the percentage that they have been charged, but the resulting credit may not exceed the personal payments posted on the student account.
+(The type of institutional financial aid retained on account is at the discretion of the Financial Aid Office.)

 Removal of Title IV Funds